Why is iCloud Automatic Backup Not Working?

 Solution 2: Connect to Wi-Fi

 When backing up data from iPhone to iCloud, the Internet signal should always be stable.
 Or, it will lead to the “iCloud Backup not working” issue.
+So, how do I get my iCloud backup to work?
 By checking your Wi-Fi, the backup process will be quicker and end up successfully.
 Thus, if your connection is not stable, make sure to find a proper place to start the backup task.
 Here’re the steps to see whether your iPhone is connected to Wi-Fi or not:

 Step 1: Go to Settings > Wi-Fi.